bojie-liu/react-native-quickjs/README.md

 2. Easy to customize

 Cons
-1. No inspector (may be some project have made it worked in the community)
+1. No inspector (may be some project has made it worked in the community)

 ## Contributing